opensupporter/osdi-docs/README.md

 ### REST + HAL

 Generally, OSDI follows traditional RESTful practices for accessing resources and collections of resources as well as creating, editing, updating, and deleting resources.

 OSDI also implements the [JSON+HAL spec](http://tools.ietf.org/html/draft-kelly-json-hal-05) hypermedia standard, providing links to associated collections and resources.
-JSON+HAL specifies a simple way to embed linking into APIs.
+JSON+HAL specifies a simple way to include these links in API output.
 The combination of linking and a specification allows generic clients to be written and, indeed, [many languages have HAL clients](http://stateless.co/hal_specification.html).
 Linking itself makes it easier to both reason about and write clients for an API.

+In addition to providing links for associated collections and resources, JSON+HAL specifies a way to embed the actual associated resources (or collections) in the same API response as the links.
+For example, a request for a collection of Person resources will return a link for each  Person resource, and may also return the actual Person resources to which the links point.
+This allows OSDI providers and users to reduce the number of server round-trips needed to retrieve a set of data, at the expense of working with larger (possibly much larger) response sizes.

+Embedding is optional for associated resources or collections.
+However, any resources or collections that are embedded must also be accessible by link.
+OSDI clients may check to see if a related resource is embedded in the response, and if not present, should fall back to getting the resource via its link.

 By default, server responses should expand first level instances unless otherwise specified.
 For example, in a response for a collection of resources, those resources should be embedded.